Generic name: tenecteplase [ ten-EK-te-plase ]

-Tenecteplase is in a group of drugs called tissue plasminogen activators (TPAs).
-It works by helping your body produce a substance that dissolves unwanted blood clots.
+Tenecteplase is a thrombolytic (THROM-bo-LIT-ik) drug, sometimes called a "clot-busting" drug.
+It helps your body produce a substance that dissolves unwanted blood clots.

-Tenecteplase is used to prevent death from a heart attack (acute myocardial infarction).
+Tenecteplase is used to prevent death in people who have had a heart attack (acute myocardial infarction).

 Tenecteplase may also be used for purposes not listed in this medication guide.

-You should not receive tenecteplase if you are allergic to it, or if you have:
+You should not be treated with tenecteplase if you are allergic to it, or if you have:

 severe or uncontrolled high blood pressure;